iunigon/hbntq/_posts/2022-08-05-book-review-into-thin-air-by-j-krakauer.md

 ---
 date: 2022-08-05T20:19:22.000Z
 layout: post
-title: "Into Thin Air" by J. Krakauer
+title: Into Thin Air by J. Krakauer
-subtitle: '2022 — “Journeys Read, Review, Write”'
+subtitle: '2022 — Journeys Read, Review, Write'
 description: >-
   This is my review of "Into Thin Air" by Jon Krakauer as part of my 2022 — “Journeys Read, Review, Write” series.
 image: >-